junnpp/click-analysis/README.md

 </details>

 <details>
-<summary>Q. Should we inform customers that the price of a particular product is higher than the average price for other products in the same category?</summary>
+<summary>Q. Any Significant Relationship bewteen Product Price and Clicks?</summary>

 `price 2` column indicates whether the price of a particular product is higher than the average price for the entire product category.
-This analysis only considers the first click.
+This analysis only considers first and second clicks. `1` indicates 'Yes' (product price higher than the average price in its category) and `2` indicates 'No' (product price lower than the average price in its category)

 - Yes: 50.48%
 - No: 49.52%